Loch Ness Monster Theories: Is It a Living Plesiosaur?

 The Loch Ness Monster

-The tale of the Loch Ness Monster is an intriguing part of Scottish lore that has taken on worldwide fame in recent times.
+The tale of the Loch Ness Monster is an intriguing part of Scottish lore that has taken on worldwide fame.
 Reported to be a huge creature at least thirty feet long, Nessie has freaked out many a Scotsman who chose to go for a stroll by the lake after a few nips at the bar.
 If sightings can be believed, the Loch Ness Monster is an incredible beast.

 Thing is, the Loch Ness Monster really isn’t that unusual at all.
 There are lake monsters matching Nessie’s description reported all over the world, such as Champ in Lake Champlain, and Ogo Pogo in Canada.